plumed/masterclass-21-6/DIMENSIONALITY.md

 # These commands collect and output the secondary structure variables so that we can use this information to
 # determine how good our projection of the trajectory data is.
 cc2: COLLECT_FRAMES ARG=alpha,abeta,pbeta
-OUTPUT_ANALYSIS_DATA_TO_COLVAR USE_OUTPUT_DATA_FROM=cc2 ARG=cc2.* FILE=secondary_structure_data
+DUMPVECTOR ARG=cc2_data FILE=secondary_structure_data
 ```

 This input collects all the torsional angles for the configurations in the trajectory.
 Then, at the end of the calculation, the matrix of distances between these points is computed, and a set of landmark points
 is selected using a method known as farthest point sampling.
 A matrix that contains only those distances between the landmarks is then constructed and diagonalized by the CLASSICAL_MDS action, and this
 set of projections is used as the initial configuration for the various minimization algorithms that are then used to optimize the sketch-map stress function.
 As in the previous exercise, once the projections of
-the landmarks are found, the projections for the remainder of the points in the trajectory are found by using the PROJECT_ALL_ANALYSIS_DATA action.
-Try to fill in the blanks in the input above
+the landmarks are found, the projections for the remainder of the points in the trajectory are found by using the PROJECT_POINTS action.
+This is managed by the SKETCHMAP shortcut action, however.
-and run this calculation now using the command:
+Try to fill in the blanks in the input above and run this calculation now using the command:

 ````
 plumed driver --mf_pdb traj.pdb